 (a) for non-string keys, we are treating keys as equal if their hash codes are equal.

 (b) For QNames, we have a very poor hash function, specifically:

 return this.uri.substring(this.uri.length - 3) + ":" + this.local.substring(0, 3);

 return this.uri.substring(this.uri.length - 3) + ":" + new XdmString(this.local).hashCode()

 Test case: try grouping elements by node-name() where there are elements whose names don't vary in the first four characters.

-#3 Updated by Debbie Lockett 10 months ago
+#3 Updated by Debbie Lockett about 2 years ago

 - Found in version deleted (

 trieWithCollation is new development code since the release of Saxon-JS 1.0.0.